 through the blood of Christ in Romans and Galatians, but to the Ephesians he

-was able to simply state the fact, because they were well educated and
+wrote anecdotally about the cross, because they were already well educated

-Paul’s letter to the Ephesians was clearly to a very mature church, though
+Paul’s letter to the Ephesians was clearly to a mature people, though

-they had their minor problems.
-Paul didn’t have to explain everything in
+they had their problems.
+He didn’t have to explain everything in

-detail like he did for other churches, yet we have become the beneficiaries of
+detail like he did for other churches, yet we have become beneficiaries of

-their immaturity in that we have had the basics of our faith explained to us.
+their immaturity in the epistles that Paul wrote to them, explaining the basics of our faith.

 (207j) Salvation